MohamadZamani/MohamadZamani/README.md

 ## My name is Mohamad Zamani

-🔭A highly motivated Computer Student, Technology Fan, Programming, Linux and IT lover, with a passion for creating and solving problems through technology.
+🔭
-My coursework at University has honed my skills in gaining a strong foundation in several programming languages, network concepts, software, and hardware with the purpose of developing, analyzing, and applying technical knowledge to real-world situations.
+My coursework at University and College has honed my skills in gaining a strong foundation in several programming languages, network concepts, software, and hardware with the purpose of developing, analyzing, and applying technical knowledge to real-world situations.
 Additionally, my experience in a computer company taught me how to work effectively in a team environment and deliver high-quality results to provide satisfaction.

 ## Skills